-To move the machine, the machine needs to be moved in its own packing, use a forklift truck to move it.
+To move the machine, the machine needs to be moved in its own packing, use a forklift truck or sling it with straps as illustrated in the drawing above.

 2.3 Minimum Requirements for Housing the Machine

 - Main voltage and frequency must comply with the machine's motor requirements. - Environment temperature should fall within -10 °C to +50 °C. - Relative humidity cannot be over 90%.